illinois-cs415/illinois-cs415.github.io/_assignments/mpProject.md

 ## Peer Evaluation (10 points)
 **Due date: 11:59 PM Dec.
 7th**

+This section has various parts, some of which are due earlier.
+Please read through to fully understand the requirements.

 In the first project milestone along with the summary of your project proposal, your team will need to submit a brief summary (3-5 sentences) describing how your group plans to split up work and collaborate.

 Halfway through the project timeline, each individual team member will be asked to submit a brief peer evaluation form of their team members - through this form, you will also have the opportunity to reflect on your team's progress and style of working so far; a TA may reach out to follow up on the responses or provide any guidance if questions/concerns are expressed.
+This form has been released (https://forms.gle/N5ivPDNdutdTSQ4Z6) and is due on Nov 10th by 11:59 PM.

 At the end of the project, each individual team member will submit a brief peer evaluation form of their team members.

 ## In-person Demo (5 points)